A Little Bit of History

 In a lot of cases, the managers’ performance was far worse than the markets as a whole.
 In fact, when the crunch came many top paid managers proved to be no better than amateur investors at protecting their clients’ wealth.

-Given these facts, now and beyond, why trust your money to a highly paid team of investment managers and middlemen, when there’s a far better alternative?
+Given the alternatives, now and beyond, people then ask why trust your money to a highly paid team of investment managers and middlemen?

-Now compare the above to eToro’s copy trading system:
+If you compare the above to a copy trading system:

 - You have direct access to the market 24×5